Banana Fruit And Nutrient Values

 present in bananas.
 Magnesium plays a role in strengthening bones and

 regulate cardiac or functions.
-Copper helps in red blood cell production
+Copper helps in red blood cell production and

-required by body cells to help regulate heart rate and blood pressure.
+body cells to help regulate heart rate and blood pressure.

 Preparation And Serving Banana

 Ripe bananas are very fragile and

 with care as the fruits can be easily damaged .
 The

 protective skin is rather thin.

 Green bananas can ripen very fast and turns yellow when ripe.
-Certain
+Certain banana

-and not considered bad.
+considered bad.
 Buy the numbers of bananas you need as they are sold by

 weight, different prices for different species.
 Green bananas can be stored

 longer but takes longer to ripen.

 The skin of a banana can be peeled easily if they are ripe.
 Do not eat

 unripe bananas as taste is nasty, and not sweet.

 Just peel the skin and eat the ripe fruit or complement it with other

 tropical fruits as fruit salad, or together with ice-cream.
-Blend it
+Blend it with

-which is full of instant energy and
+full of instant energy and

-Bananas are also used in recipes for making fruit jam and baking cakes,
+Bananas are also used in recipes

-to produce banana chips as snack.
+cut to slices, dehydrated or fried to produce banana chips as snack.